Are Ensembles Getting Better all the Time?: Background, notations, and examples

 \subsection{A general predictive framework}

-We consider a predictive task where several kinds of methods can output predictions $\hat{y}$, living in a convex set $C$.
-We require the prediction set to be convex because we want that averaged predictions remain inside $C$ (this is barely a restriction, since when the prediction set is nonconvex we can simply replace it by its convex hull).
-The quality of these predictions can be evaluated using a loss function $L: C \rightarrow \mathbb{R}$.
+We consider a predictive task where several methods output predictions $\hat{y}$, living in a convex set $C$.
+The quality of these predictions is evaluated using a loss function $L: C \rightarrow \mathbb{R}$.
 This broad setting contains several important cases, and we present below a few important examples.
-In most of these examples, $\hat{y}$ will be of the form $f(x)$, where $f$ is a predictor and $x$ a given data point.
+In most of these examples, $\hat{y}$ will be of the form $f(x)$, where $f$ is a \review{base model} and $x$ a given \review{fixed} data point.
 This means that $L(\yhat)$ is the loss of an \emph{individual prediction}, rather than the loss averaged over a dataset.
+Note that we require the prediction set to be convex because we want that averaged predictions remain inside $C$ (this is barely a restriction, since when the prediction set is nonconvex we can simply replace it by its convex hull).

 \textbf{Supervised learning} and \textbf{forecasting} are the main examples we are interested in.
 Consider a given data point $x \in \mathcal{X}$, with true label/response $y\in \mathcal{Y}$.
 The prediction will typically be $\hat{y} = f(x)$ where $f$ can be for instance a neural network, a random forest, or even a human expert opinion (\emph{e.g.}, a doctor diagnosing a patient based on their records $x$).
 In this setting, loss functions have the familiar form $L(\hat{y}) = \ell(\hat{y}, y)$ where $\ell: C \times \mathcal{Y} \rightarrow \mathbb{R}$ measures the mismatch between the true label and its prediction (see, \emph{e.g.}, \citealt{shalev2014understanding}).
 As an example, for neural net classification with $n_\text{cl}$ classes, the prediction set $C$ will either be $\mathbb{R}^{n_\text{cl}}$ (in the absence of a final softmax layer, in this case $\hat{y}$ denotes the logits) or the ${n_\text{cl}}$-simplex ($\hat{y}$ will then be the output of the softmax layer).
 In both cases, $\ell$ will typically be the cross-entropy, defined in the case where $\hat{y}$ is the softmax output, as